Introduction of Tribunal

 - The recovery officer shall, on receipt of the recovery certificate issue notice to certificate debtors and give 15 days for payment of the amount specified in the recovery certificate.

 - If the defendant fails to pay the amount, recovery officer will proceed to recover the amount by any one or more of the modes, which are detailed below:-

 - Attachment and sale of movable/immovable property of the defendant;

 - Appointment of receiver.

-Powers of DRAT: On receipt of an appeal, the Appellate Tribunal may, after giving the parties to the appeal, an opportunity of being heard, pass such orders thereon as it thinks fit, confirming, modifying or setting aside the order appealed against.
-DRAT shall send a copy of every order made by it to the parties to the appeal and to the concerned Tribunal.
+On receipt of an appeal, the Appellate Tribunal may, after giving the parties to the appeal, an opportunity of being heard, pass such orders thereon as it thinks fit, confirming, modifying, or setting aside the order appealed against.
+DRAT shall send a copy of every order made by it to the parties to the appeal and the concerned Tribunal.

-Time limit for decision: The appeal filed before the Appellate Tribunal shall be dealt with by it as expeditiously as possible and endeavour shall be made by it to dispose of the appeal finally within 6 months from the date of receipt of the appeal.
+The appeal filed before the Appellate Tribunal shall be dealt with by it as expeditiously as possible and endeavor shall be made by it to dispose of the appeal finally within 6 months from the date of receipt of the appeal.